marco-tuzza/three-js-playground/README.md

 -   Three.js for 3D rendering
 -   GSAP for animation

+## Credits

+This project was greatly inspired by the tutorial from "developedbyed."
+A special thank for his comprehensive and insightful tutorial on creating a 3D interactive sphere using Three.js and GSAP.
+His guidance through the video was instrumental in the realization of the sphere and its animations in this project.

 ## License

 This project is open source and available under the [MIT License](https://chat.openai.com/c/LICENSE).